(born 1966, United Kingdom)

 From an early age he had an interest in typography and letterforms and is an early adopter of technology to make images.
 He became a graphic designer in the early 1990s, working freelance at some of London’s top branding design agencies.
 He subsequently moved into web design and helped create one of the UK’s first web design agencies.
 He set up James Atkins Design in 1997.

 Throughout this time he continued to paint and make artworks but rarely exhibited his work.
 In the last few years Fine Art has once more become his focus, with a particular interest in those boundaries of traditional painting, drawing and digital art.

-James has work in private collections in France, Italy, Switzerland and the UK.
-He is currently based in Ariege, South West France and in Hertfordshire in the UK.
+James has work in private collections in France, Italy, Ireland, Switzerland, USA, Singapore and the UK.
+He is currently based in Ariege, South West France.

 In my current work I have returned to a lexicon of shapes and forms that I developed some thirty years ago.
 This visual language emerged out of drawing practice (landscapes initially) and repetitively drawing the same subject.
 I reduced to a minimal set of marks that were as much to do with handwriting as drawing.
 The cross or X is a particular form that repeats.
 A cross can be a vote, a negative, a crossing out, a selection on a web form, a kiss, the signature of a person who cannot read or write, or have religious connotations.
 It’s a simple shape made of two strokes –– one step above the fundamental prehistoric human marks of handprint stencils found in the caves of the Ariege in South West France.